The Definition of a Route

 If you're using the beta UI (options displayed down the left-hand side on a dark column) use these instructions:

-- Click on the Messages option on the left-hand side of your Mailgun dashboard and then select Domains.
+- Click on the Messages option on the left-hand side of your Mailgun dashboard.

 - Click on the specific domain for which you would like to view the Routes.